 Consideration

-Cash purchase price \$ 41,000
+Cash purchase price \$ 41,000 \$ 41,000

-Other transaction adjustments 122
+Other transaction adjustments 122 97

-Total fair value of consideration transferred \$ 41,122
+Total fair value of consideration transferred \$ 41,122 \$ 41,097

-Current assets \$ 1,368
+Current assets \$ 1,368 \$ 1,335

-Property and equipment, including software developed for internal use 5,959
+Property and equipment, including software developed for internal use 5,959 5,959

+Trade name 2,300

-Customer lists 6,500
+Customer lists 6,500 3,800

+Other intangible assets 2,400

-Other assets 236
+Other assets 236 236

-Total liabilities (1,041)
+Total liabilities (1,041) (1,427)

-Total identifiable net assets \$ 13,022
+Total identifiable net assets \$ 13,022 \$ 14,603

-Goodwill \$ 28,100
+Goodwill \$ 28,100 \$ 26,494

 Goodwill recognized is not expected to be deductible for tax purposes.
-Results of operation have been included in the condensed consolidated financial statements of the Company's Americas segment since the date of acquisition.
+Results of operation operations have been included in the condensed consolidated financial statements of the Company's Americas segment since the date of acquisition.
+The acquisition is not material to the Company's financial position as of March 31, 2024 or results of operations for the three months ended March 31, 2024, and therefore, pro forma operating results and other disclosures for the acquisitions are not presented.

-As of the date these condensed consolidated financial statements were issued, the purchase accounting related to this acquisition was incomplete as the valuation of certain working capital balances, intangible assets, deferred taxes, and certain customary transaction adjustments were not yet finalized.
+As of the date these condensed consolidated financial statements were issued, the purchase accounting related to this acquisition was incomplete as the valuation of certain working capital balances, intangible assets, deferred taxes and certain customary transaction adjustments were not yet finalized.
 The Company has reflected the provisional amounts in these condensed consolidated financial statements.
 As such, the above balances may be adjusted in a future period as the valuation is finalized and these adjustments may be material to the condensed consolidated financial statements.